Noriller/easy-filter-parser/README.md

 * If something like `Object.keys(object).join(' ').includes('string')` or `dataSource.filter(x => x.attribute === 'something')` is enough for your need, you probably wouldn't want to bother using it.

-* EasyFilter is not a fuzzy filter (at least not yet, who knows? 🤔), so if you're expecting clumsy typers searching your data... they might have a hard time.
+* EasyFilter-Parser is not a fuzzy filter (at least not yet, who knows? 🤔), so if you're expecting clumsy typers searching your data... they might have a hard time.

-* EasyFilter also don't care about upper or lowercase and/or ordering of the words in your queries (again: at least not yet), so if that's important...
+* EasyFilter-Parser also don't care about upper or lowercase and/or ordering of the words in your queries (again: at least not yet), so if that's important...
 I'm sorry? 🙇‍♂️

 * This one is a little relative: if you need maximum performance... well, test it out if it work for you!
 The more options you use and the more your data objects branches out on objects upon objects... the more time it needs to traverse everything.
 (And even then, I believe you can use it for prototyping and/or as a crutch while you make your own custom filter.
 Don't worry, I understand. 😉)